We are your templates — a poem about growing old

 let’s keep our options open.

-It’s true: to be old in a first world country now, in the 2010s, is to break new ground.
+It’s true: growing old in a first world country today is confusing.
 To some the “silver tsunami” is a national horror story for the economy, business, the health system and more.
-To others it’s an opportunity to live life to the full after retirement.
+To others it’s an opportunity for well-being after retirement.
 Every scenario is playing out simultaneously.
 We can’t see the big picture yet.
-We can only aim for our our best.
+We can only do our best at the task of growing old, based on our personal values and a lifetime of practice.

 MP3 recording of this poem